 A delay OFF timer is the opposite of a delay ON timer.
 In a delay OFF timer the output of the circuit switches ON quickly in response to an external trigger and then switches Off automatically after some delay.

-The following figure shows how to build a delay OFF timer circuit.
+The figure above shows how to build a delay OFF timer circuit.

 When the power is switched ON, the relay is switched ON immediately and then after some delay the relay switches OFF.
 The delay off time is determined by the values of R2 and C2.

-A very IC 555 timer project in the form of a simple delay timer circuit can be seen in the following diagram.
+A very IC 555 timer project in the form of a simple delay timer circuit can be seen in the diagram above.
 IC 555 as we know is an extremely versatile IC which can be customized to build many outstanding and useful hobby and leisure projects for all beginners and school students.

 The output delay interval can be calculated using the following formula: